vuestorefront/vue-storefront/packages/core/docs/composition/getters.md

 - the [primary state](./composables.html#anatomy-of-a-composable) from their composable,
 - or result from other getter methods.

-Let's take a closer look at how it might look like using the [userGetters](/reference/api/core.usergetters.html) composable as an example:
+Let's take a closer look at how it might look like using the [userGetters](/reference/api/core.usergetters.html) as an example:

 <img
   src="../images/userGetters-getter-anatomy.webp"